mashalafzal/Automated-negotiation-replication-package/README.md

 5.2.1 data.xlsx               # an Excel spreadsheet containing all the extracted data.
 There you will find a colum for each parameter of the data extraction form and a row for each primary study.
 5.2.2 data.csv                # a comma-separated-value textual file created by exporting the data.xlsx Excel spreadsheet.

-5.3 scripts                   # a folder containing python scripts for generating contingency tables used for horizontal analysis.
-The script is dependent on the data.csv file taht you can download from rawData folder.
+5.3 scripts                   # a folder containing Jupyter Notebook for generating contingency tables used for horizontal analysis.
+The notebook is dependent on the data.csv file that you can download from rawData folder.
 ```